balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

     - `data`:
       - `url` - The URL of the asset that is being uploaded.
 - `data`
-  - `applicationEnvironmentVariables` - Environment variables allow you to provide runtime configuration without having to modify your source code.
+  - `fleetVariables` - Variables allow you to provide runtime configuration without having to modify your source code.
-  - `applicationConfigVariables` - Configuration variables allow you to provide runtime configuration to the host OS and supervisor.
+  - `fleetConfiguration` - Configuration variables allow you to provide runtime configuration to the host OS and supervisor.
 These variables all begin with `BALENA_` or `RESIN_`.
   - `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
 It defaults to Raspberry Pi 4 if not provided.
 You can find a list of [device types](/reference/hardware/devices/) here.
   - `supportedDeviceType` - The device types that the fleet supports.
 You can find a list of [device types](/reference/hardware/devices/) here.